MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 1. Steps 4 and 5 can be repeated for any other AAD user N. Key point here is that any AAD user must sign-in to device using Internet so at least once we can determine that they are member of AAD group to which Kiosk configuration is targeted.

 > [!NOTE]
-> Until step 4 is performed for a AAD user will experience failure behavior mentioned below in “disconnected” environments.
+> Until step 4 is performed for a AAD user will experience failure behavior mentioned in “disconnected” environments.

 ### New device restriction policies for HoloLens 2
 - Allows users to manage specific device management policies such as blocking adding or removing provisioning packages.